vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 ## Runtime Environment

-The Runtime Environment represents the operational substrate in which Moneypenny runs.
-It encompasses both internal state and external capabilities, while clearly distinguishing between what the system owns and what it depends upon.
+The Runtime Environment provides the operational substrate: compute, networking, identity, secrets management, and observability.
+It is capability-oriented and intentionally unaware of Moneypenny’s semantics.

 ### Persistence

-Persistence provides durable internal state, including (but not limited to):

-- Databases
-- Memory stores
-- Logs
-- Files
-- Vector or semantic indexes
+Persistence encompasses the following:
+* System of Record (authoritative user/system state)
+* Working Memory (transient cache, context windows, session summaries)
+* Knowledge Store (retrieval layer: embeddings, indexes, documents)

+These are conceptually separate even if implemented on shared infrastructure.

 Persistence is treated as the system of record and is fully controlled by Moneypenny.
 All access is mediated by Orchestration.